Bloomberg Law: Graham & Walker Discuss Implications of CMS’ New Guidance on Nursing Home Visitation

 “Skilled nursing facility staff have done heroic work over the past year.
 While the resumption of visitation is a positive development, there are potential risks to consider,” the authors write.

-Graham and Walker explain risks to consider before allowing resumed visitation, including visitor documentation to manage maximum occupancy, staff and visitor compliance with core principles of infection prevention, and other significant risks associated with numerous visits, such as falls and elopement.
+Drew and Danielle explain risks to consider before allowing resumed visitation, including visitor documentation to manage maximum occupancy, staff and visitor compliance with core principles of infection prevention, and other significant risks associated with numerous visits, such as falls and elopement.

 “CMS has made clear that visitation will be addressed as a part of the survey process,” they explain.
 “Visitation access will be scrutinized, and facilities are required to provide visitation unless there is an adequate reason to cease visitation related to clinical necessity for resident safety.
 As such, skilled nursing facilities must adhere to the current guidance while safely facilitating visitation to avoid negative survey results.”